NewForce-at-Mountwest/client-side-mastery/book-1-leonids-toys/chapters/ARRAYS_INTRO.md

+# 1. All About Arrays
+An array is a data structure that stores a collection of things of the same type.

-## Arrays (a.k.a. collections of things)
+## A collection of things

 In software, values don't only have to be assigned individually to variables.

 ```js
 const flower1 = "Tulip"